cathybgyz/zimenglyu/_posts/2018-11-27-tflite-android-ndk-eng.markdown

 # Preamble

 This guide came out of the necesity to understand how Tensorflow Lite integrates with native C++ code and the Android NDK.
 The steps I present here come from many sources and snippits of information.
-Prior to writing this guide, I could not find a comprehensive and easy to understand tutorial on how to do this.
+Prior to writing this guide, I could not find a comprehensive and easy to understand tutorial on how to assemble everything together.
 So I decided to write one.

 _Note: I strongly recommend you use Mac OS to build and configure your Tensorflow Lite libraries.
 I found Windows 10 build steps unreliable and difficult to work with at the time of writing this guide._